FEUP-ESOF-2020-21/open-cx-t1g3-pantufas/README.md

 easier to integrate with, if necessary.
 We decided to go with Firebase for storage and authentication application, because it is free, provides all the functionalities needed and Flutter integrates well with it.
-The drones will be controlled using a python server but the implementation details are still being discussed.
+The drones will be controlled using a python server.
+We chose Python because of our familiarity with the language and due to the *Tello sdk* provides code examples in this language.
+Finally, we were provided a *Tello drone* by the university.

+### Prototype

 At the end of our [first iteration](https://github.com/FEUP-ESOF-2020-21/open-cx-t1g3-pantufas/releases/tag/v0.1), we have implemented the user story